-Roman emperors are known for many things such as military triumphs, massive buildings having their name, but not for their philosophical insights.
+Roman emperors are known for many things such as military triumphs, and massive buildings having their name, but not for their philosophical insights.

 His thoughts have come down to us in the book Meditations and put together over a ten-year period while he was on military campaigns in Eastern Europe.